ugoviti/zabbix-templates/url-monitor/README.md

 ### NOTES:
   1. by default if no port is specified will be used the port `443`
   2. by default if no schema is specified will be used the schema `https`
-  3. `http://www.initzero.it` or `www.initzero.it:80` are the same
+  3. `http://www.initzero.it` or `http://www.initzero.it:80` or `www.initzero.it:80` are the same
   4. `https://www.initzero.it` or `https://www.initzero.it:443` or `www.initzero.it` or `www.initzero.it:443` are the same
-  5. to monitor SMTP SSL certificates or not HTTP server, you can use the `tcp://` schema
+  5. to monitor SSL certificates expire dates for other (NON HTTPS) services like SMTP, IMAP etc , you can use the `tcp://` schema
-  6. if the `tcp://` schema is specified, the HTTP server check will be disabled and HTTP response code will be always 200 (only certificate check will be monitored)
+  6. if the `tcp://` schema is specified, the HTTP check will be disabled and HTTP response code will be always 200 (only certificate check will be monitored)

 ## Template macros available